 Average Weather in Red Deer Canada

-In Red Deer, the temperature typically varies from 5°F to 74°F over the course of the year, and is rarely below -18°F or above 84°F.
+In Red Deer, the summers are long and comfortable; the winters are freezing, dry, and windy; and it is partly cloudy year round.
+Over the course of the year, the temperature typically varies from 5°F to 74°F and is rarely below -18°F or above 84°F.

 The warm season lasts for 4.1 months, from May 17 to September 19, with an average daily high temperature above 63°F. The hottest day of the year is July 26, with an average high of 74°F and low of 51°F.